GLVis/web/src/features.md

   - unlimited number of refinement and de-refinement levels,
   - interactive rotation, translation and scaling with the mouse,
-  - support for different perspectives, materials, lighting, color schemes and transparency
+  - support for different perspectives, materials, lighting, color schemes and transparency,
-  - processor and element shrinking for better visualization of the interior of 3D meshes
+  - processor and element shrinking for better visualization of the interior of 3D meshes,
   - antialiased meshes and fonts,
   - screenshots in PNG or TIFF format,